vmware/splinterdb/CODE-OF-CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in splinterdb project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and leaders pledge to make participation in the SplinerDB project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,